ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Phew!
 Our fake money is all there! 🤑

-### Step 5: Connect Metamask to your UI {#step-5-connect-metamask-to-your-UI}
+### Step 5: Connect MetaMask to your UI {#step-5-connect-metamask-to-your-UI}

-Now that our Metamask wallet is set up, let's connect our dApp to it!
+Now that our MetaMask wallet is set up, let's connect our dApp to it!

 #### The `connectWallet` function {#the-connectWallet-function}